Enovis (ENOV)

 6. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Enovis’s demand was weak over the last five years as its sales fell at a 6.5% annual rate.
-This wasn’t a great result and is a sign of poor business quality.
+A company’s long-term performance is an indicator of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Enovis’s demand was weak over the last five years as its sales fell at a 6% annual rate.
+This was below our standards and suggests it’s a low quality business.

 Enovis Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is above the sector average and suggests the market sees some success for its newer products and services.
+Looking ahead, sell-side analysts expect revenue to grow 5% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 7. Operating Margin

-Looking at the trend in its profitability, Enovis’s operating margin decreased by 60.5 percentage points over the last five years.
-The company’s two-year trajectory also shows it failed to get its profitability back to the peak as its margin fell by 52.3 percentage points.
+Analyzing the trend in its profitability, Enovis’s operating margin decreased by 48.4 percentage points over the last five years.
+The company’s two-year trajectory also shows it failed to get its profitability back to the peak as its margin fell by 46.2 percentage points.
 This performance was poor no matter how you look at it - it shows its expenses were rising and it couldn’t pass those costs onto its customers.

 Enovis Trailing 12-Month Operating Margin (GAAP)

-In Q3, Enovis generated a negative 102% operating margin.
+In Q4, Enovis generated a negative 87.2% operating margin.
 The company's consistent lack of profits raise a flag.

 8. Earnings Per Share